 - Strengthen the location Germany with a good tax policy

-Restructuring the taxation of digital business models is possible only in an international consensus.
-National go-it-alone actions would burden all undertakings with a strong commitment to digitalisation.
-Also in the future, the land and real estate purchase tax should allow meaningful structures of groups of enterprises.
-Furthermore, fiscal incentives for research should be introduced at long last for all research-based companies.
+Restructuring the taxation of digital business models needs to be done in an international consensus.
+National go-it-alone actions burden all undertakings with a strong commitment to digitalisation.
+Also in future, the land and real estate purchase tax must not burden trading by listed capital companies.